-The Family Separation Clinic specialises in cases of family separation where children are, or are at risk of, rejecting a relationship with one of their parents.
+The Family Separation Clinic specialises in cases of emotional harm to children in the context of divorce or family separation, which often come to light through children rejecting a relationship with one of their parents.
+This dynamic is often referred to as alienation.

 The Clinic also delivers psychotherapy and therapeutic coaching to parents and provides training and consultancy services to professionals including psychologists, psychiatrists, psychotherapists and social workers.